mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 These authors appear to have been physicists working on simulations of plasmas in fusion energy devices at the EURATOM-CIEMAT Association for Fusion in Spain, and do not appear to have been aware of the work by Dissanayake and Phan-Tien.

 Later, [Lagaris et al. (1997)](https://arxiv.org/abs/physics/9705023) published a slightly different version of this technique.
+That group seems to have consisted of computer scientists, who do not appear to have been aware of either of the earlier works on this technique.
 They decomposed the solution of the PDE with the ansatz
 $$u(\vec{x}) = A(\vec{x}) + F(\vec{x},N(\vec{x},\vec{p})),$$
 where $N(\vec{x},\vec{p})$ is a neural network with parameter vector $\vec{p}$.